UCGPC is a non-profit organization that advocates for graduate and professional students at University of California.

 President

-Ryan Manriquez, a first-year Master of Public Policy student at UC Berkeley, is the newly elected UCGPC President for 2023-24.
+Ryan Manriquez, a second-year Master of Public Policy student at UC Berkeley, has served as UCGPC President since Summer 2023.
 He aims to prioritize graduate and professional student conditions and opportunities throughout the UC system and believes in the value they bring to UC's core missions.
 Ryan's collaborative approach to advocacy involves working with campus leaders, UCSA, and Council of Presidents to amplify student voices to UC administration and state and federal legislators.
-He is committed to centering the voices of historically underrepresented campuses in UC advocacy.
-Connect with him at president@ucgpc.org to learn more.
+He is committed to centering the voices of historically underrepresented communities in UC advocacy.
+Connect with him at president@ucgpc501c3.org to learn more.

 Treasurer